-The Company's principal activity is the management, operation and lease of D Malls, part of the Center Parc shopping mall and Qui-si-Sana property.
-The latter property was sold at the end of the year.
+The Company's principal activity is the management, operation and lease of D Malls, part of the Center Parc Shopping Mall and Qui-si-Sana property.
 Although the Company generates income in line with its agreements, given that a significant part of its outlets are rented to the companies forming part the Dizz Group (ultimate holding parent being Dizz Group of Companies Limited), it is inherently dependent on the Dizz Group, whose core activities are operating retail and catering outlets.